maher14879/IsoArcade/README.md

 # IsoArcade
-A javascript libary for making isometric games
+A javascript libary for making isometric games.
+This means that the games use a pixed angle orthographic projection of 3D space.